Attractions

 280 Ansons Bay Road, St Helens TAS, Australia .

-Priory Ridge Wines is a boutique vineyard 18km north along the Tasman Highway, at 280 Ansons Bay Road, St Helens (20 minutes by car).
+Priory Ridge Estate is a boutique vineyard 18km north along the Tasman Highway, at 280 Ansons Bay Road, St Helens (20 minutes by car).
 The vineyard is six hectares of north-facing hill-sides on a rich Devonian granite soil which is unique in Tasmanian vineyards and so gives a special ‘terroir’ to the wine.
 Priory Ridge produces aromatic whites and full-bodied reds from hand-picked grapes that are fermented in their own yeasts, including Pinot Noir, Sauvignon Blanc, and small quantities of Pinot Gris, Traminer and Chardonnay.
 The Cellar Door is open from 11am to 4pm between 1 September and 10 June.
 Telephone ahead to confirm opening hours, on (03) 6376 1916 or on 0408 479 699; or for opening times outside these dates.
 Priory Ridge is closed on New Year’s Day, Easter Friday and Easter Sunday, Christmas Day, and Boxing Day.

 • Food and drink - Pub in the Paddock